Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Preliminaries

 \end{definition}

-In this work, we consider problems where we want to estimate a sum for $k$ queries where each datapoint holds a single-dimensional real value in the interval $[-1, 1]$ for each query.
+In this work, we consider problems where we want to estimate a sum for $k$ queries where each data point holds a single-dimensional real value in the interval $[-1, 1]$ for each query.
 The mechanisms we consider apply more generally to multi-dimensional real-valued queries.
 Since we demonstrate issues already present in the former more restrictive setting, these pitfalls are present in the more general case as well.
 We focus on single-dimensional inputs for simplicity of presentation.
 Likewise, by considering mechanisms defined on $[-1, 1]$, our privacy analysis immediately extends to any mechanism defined on $\R$ that clips to $[-1, 1]$.
 After the appropriate rescaling, our privacy analysis extends to any mechanism used in practice for DP-SGD.
-Note that in all but one example in Section~\ref{sec:substitution} the datapoints hold the same value for all $k$ queries for the datasets we consider.
+Note that in all but one example in Section~\ref{sec:substitution} the data points hold the same value for all $k$ queries for the datasets we consider.
 We abuse notation and represent each data point as a single real value rather than a vector.

-On the domain $[-1, 1]^{* \times k} := \bigcup_{m = 0}^\infty [-1, 1]^{m \times k}$, we define the neighboring definitions of add, remove, and substitution (replacement).
-We typically want the neighboring relation to be symmetric, which is why add and remove are typically included in a single definition.
+On the domain $[-1, 1]^{* \times k} := \bigcup_{m = 0}^\infty [-1, 1]^{m \times k}$, we define the neighbouring definitions of add, remove, and substitution (replacement).
+We typically want the neighbouring relation to be symmetric, which is why add and remove are typically included in a single definition.
 However, as noted by previous work we need to analyze the add and remove cases separately to get tight results~(see, e.g., \cite{zhu22-optimal-characteristic-functions}).